Demolition: Deconstruction

 An alternative approach to demolition is the deconstruction of a building with the goal of minimizing the amount of materials going to landfills.
 This "green" approach is applied by removing the materials by type material and segregating them for reuse or recycling.
 With proper planning this approach has resulted in landfill diversion rates that exceed 90% of an entire building and its contents in some cases.
 It also vastly reduces the CO2 emissions of the removing of a building in comparison to demolition.

 The development of plant and equipment has allowed for the easier segregation of demolition waste types on site and the reuse within the construction of the replacement building.
 On site crushers allow the demolished concrete to be reused as type 1 crushed aggregate either as a piling mat for ground stabilization or as aggregate in the mixing of concrete.

 Timber waste can be shredded using specialist timber shredders and composted, or used to form manufactured timber boards, such as MDF or chipboard.

 Safety is paramount; a site safety officer is usually assigned to each project to enforce all safety rules and regulations.

+Teardowns

+In real estate, a teardown or knockdown - also derisively called "bash and build" - is a term for demolishing a building immediately after purchasing it, freeing up the land for a new, typically larger building.
+The term first entered the real estate lexicon in the 1990s.
+A teardown is often done when the redevelopment value of a plot of land exceeds the value of the existing building.
+In the 2000s, teardowns by wealthy baby boomers replacing houses across America with outsized McMansions became so common that municipal building codes in many areas were revised, putting up more barriers to tearing down existing homes.

+Teardowns are often cheaper than restoring an existing, dilapidated building, but can diminish historical value due to the more generic, cookie-cutter appearance of new houses and buildings compared to antique ones.
+Sometimes, saving the older building can still be viable if the owner spends more money to restore it.
+Purposely ignoring issues with a building in order to force demolition for public safety reasons is known as "demolition by neglect".
+"Canyon effect" is a term used to describe when smaller houses are surrounded by new, multi-story buildings with blank walls.